georgwittberger/configdeployer-core/README.md

     ProfileDeployer profileDeployer = new ProfileDeployer(new ProfileProvider(inputStreamProvider), variablesPreparer);

-With the `setDepth()` method it is possible to specify the maximum number of iterations to perform during variable substitution (default = 1).
+With the `setDepth()` method it is possible to specify the maximum number of iterations to perform during variable substitution (Default = 1).
 This can be useful if environment variables can contain patterns for other variables that need to be resolved in a second run.

 The `VariablesPreparer` can use an arbitrary number of resolvers to look for variable values.
 Each resolver is registered via the `addResolver()` method.
 You have to provide a prefix and a resolver instance.
 In the example above the variable `${env:foo}` will be resolved by the `EnvironmentVariablesResolver` and `${sys:user.home}` would be processed using the `SystemPropertiesResolver`.

 The following pre-defined variable resolvers are available:

--   `EnvironmentVariablesResolver` will lookup the value in the environment variables passed by the system to the Java process (useful to keep file locations and database configurations in the profile independent from a specific environment)
+-   `EnvironmentVariablesResolver` will lookup the value in the environment variables passed by the system to the Java process.
+This is useful to keep file locations and database connection settings in the profile independent from a specific environment.
--   `SystemPropertiesResolver` will lookup the value in the Java system properties (nice to obtain the user home directory or the current working directory)
+-   `SystemPropertiesResolver` will lookup the value in the Java system properties.
+This can be used to obtain the user's home directory or the current working directory.
--   `PropertiesVariablesResolver` will lookup the value in a separate properties file
+-   `PropertiesVariablesResolver` will lookup the value in a separate properties file.
+A good way to separate environment-specific values from the profile itself.